sebmillet/prpn/wininst/README.txt

 5. Prepare target files by executing:

    cd /path/to/prpn-source/wininst
-   ./prep.sh
+   ./step1-prep.sh

-6. Using Windows explorer, enter /path/to/prpn-source/wininst/winpkg directory, right-click on prpn.nsi and click the menu:
+6. (option a) Using Windows explorer, enter /path/to/prpn-source/wininst/winpkg directory, right-click on prpn.nsi and click the menu:

    Compile NSIS Script

+6. (option b) Execute:

+   ./step2-comp.sh

 This'll produce a file named pRPN-{version}-setup.exe (where {version} is prpn version), now it is: